michaelboth/Takyon/README.md

 # Building and Testing
 Takyon and its examples are provided as C code.
 Takyon is compiled into a library with only the providers you want, and the examples are linked with the Takyon library.<br>
 <br>
-You can do the direct approach or the more automated approach:
+You can build and run with the direct approach or the more automated approach:
 1. **Direct**: To compile the library, see ```lib/README.txt```.
 To build an example, see ```examples/<example>/README.txt```.
 2. **Automated**: One script will build the Library and all the examples, then a second script will run many variations of the examples to validate the build and providers.
 See ```testing/README.txt```